wharfkit/website/src/lib/docs/AccountKit/Account.md

 - `abi`: The [ABI definition](/docs/antelope/abi) for the contract.
 - `account`: The name of the account that the contract is deployed to.
 - `data`: The account's data.
 Generally, this will be obtained using a [get_account API call](https://developers.eos.io/manuals/eos/latest/nodeos/plugins/chain_api_plugin/api-reference/index#operation/get_account). <!-- TODO: Replace this with link from Antelope API docs.
 Maybe from the antelope docs?? -->
-- `client`: An instance of an [APIClient](/docs/antelope/api-client) that will be used to communicate with the blockchain.
+- `client`: An instance of an [APIClient](/docs/antelope/api-client) that will be used to retrieve blockchain data.

 ## Usage